SPECIAL SESSION #7

 Innovative technologies, methodologies, softwares, sensors and applications for measurements are playing a crucial role in the monitoring and the precision olive orchard management.
 Such tools allow the farms to take advantage of more precise measurements during cultivation and production process.
 This session will focus on research advancements related to technologies for vegetative growth and crop monitoring, proximal and remote sensing for irrigation water management, smart data acquisition to integrate decision support systems in order to address nutrient deficiencies and help crop protection and precision measurement tools for canopy management and fruit growth monitoring.

-Enrico Maria Lodolini is senior researcher at the Council for Agricultural Research and Economics, Research Center for Olive, Fruit and Citrus Crops in Rome.
+Enrico Maria Lodolini is Associate Professor at the Department of Agricultural, Food and Environmental Sciences (D3A) of the Università Politecnica delle Marche.
+He previously covered the position of senior researcher at the Council for Agricultural Research and Economics, Research Center for Olive, Fruit and Citrus Crops in Rome.
 His main research interests are olive ecophysiology, tree architecture and canopy management, root topography and growth, cultivation management in increasing planting systems, sustainable soil management in traditional and intense olive orchards, agroecology.
 He participated as coordinator and researcher in many international and national projects.
 He has been visiting professor at the Facultad de Agronomia e Ingenieria Forestal de la Pontificia Universidad Catolica de Chile, lecturer for undergraduate and graduate courses at the Department of Agricultural, Food and Environmental Sciences of the Polytechnic University of Marche and he participated as expert in several international cooperation and development projects.
 He is author of several publications in scientific journals and conference proceedings with international diffusion, books and book chapters, as well as national professional journals.

 Davide Neri.
 Professor of Arboriculture and Olive Growing at the Department of Agricultural, Food and Environmental Sciences (D3A) of the Università Politecnica delle Marche, Ancona, where he has been appointed Director in November 2021.
 PhD in Tree Crops.
 "Visiting scholar" at Michigan State University, USA, in 1987, "visiting professor" at the Global Agricultural School of Tokyo University, Japan, in 2000, and adjunct professor at the University of Molise (1995-99).
 "Lecturer" in olive growing at the Faculty of Agriculture, University of Rio Grande do Sul, Brazil.
 Director of the CREA 'Research Centre for Fruit Growing' from 1 October 2014 to 30 April 2017.
 "Visiting researcher" at the National Research Institute of Fruit Growing in Tehran in 2015 and 2017.
 FAO "consultant" for fruit growing from 2014 to date, with several missions to Georgia and Armenia.
 His scientific and technical areas of interest are related to propagation, pruning and training systems, flower differentiation and architecture of fruit trees, germplasm evaluation and valorization, sustainable management of fruit species and olive agro-ecosystem with particular reference to the problem of replanting, intensification and sustainability of tree crops, precision agriculture and the use of biostimulants.
 He was coordinator of the EU CORE Organic project "DOMINO - Dynamic sod mulching and use of recycled amendments to increase biodiversity, resilience and sustainability of intensive organic fruit orchards and vineyards".
 Scientific coordinator for 4 operational groups in the Marche Region, including 'Valorizzazione dell'olivo DOP di Cartoceto'; 'Oliva Tenera Ascolana'.